fieldtrip/website/tutorial/source/sensitivity_maps.md

 #### Absolute sensitivity (fixed orientation)

 The relative sensitivity is scaled relative to that of the most sensitive dipole, which is useful to compare the sensitivity over the cortical sheet.
-However, if we want to compare the sensitivity between different sensor arrays, we need to use the absolute sensitivy.
+However, if we want to compare the sensitivity between different sensor arrays, we need to use the absolute sensitivity.
 The leadfield values are in T/Am.
 To convert these to the more intuitive fT/nAm, we multiply by 1e15 (T to fT) and divide by 1e-9 (A to nA), which is equivalent to multiplying by 1e6.

     figure
     title('absolute sensitivity, orientation fixed (fT / nAm)')